Movement Based Mindfulness

 Movement based mindfulness is part of the overall therapy provision of various mindfulness methods and can be incorporated into teaching mindfulness, MBSR, MBCT, Compassion based therapy, Acceptance based therapy and overall eastern psychology.
 Evidence for the use of each of these is listed on the appropriate pages of this site.
 In summary however NICE recommend mindfulness based and cognitive behavioural based psychological therapies for a range of mental health issues.

 Stuart is a clinical psychotherapist who is multi modal in practice and has professional registrations for psychotherapy, hypnotherapy and mindfulness (among others) and is also an experienced Martial Artist (5th Dan) and Taoist.
+Stuart is registered with the CNHC (who hold a PSA AR) under Hypnotherapy .
+He has several competency certifications in Clinical application of Mindfulness for Clients and Groups.

 Chi Gung, Tai Chi, Martial Arts, Taoism, Buddhism, Zen, Meditation, MBSR, MBCT, CBT, ACT, SCBT, Mindfulness, mental health, psychotherapy, psychoanalysis, humanistic psychology, humanistic psychotherapy, eastern psychology, counselling, mindfulness based hypnosis, Edinburgh, Falkirk, Glasgow.